+It is further proposed that the composition and timelines of the Working Group be established by TDAG-20 to enable the work to begin as soon as practicable.

 The development of issues associated with the ITU-D part of the Strategic Plan could be considered in a correspondence group established by TDAG for the purpose of identifying any pertinent matters at WTDC-21, but focused principally on the formulation of an input via the BDT Director to the Council Working Group on the elaboration of the draft Strategic Plan for the Plenipotentiary Conference in 2022.

-It is further proposed that the composition and working methods including timelines of the Working Group be established by TDAG-20 to enable the work to begin as soon as practicable.

 ________________